maziars/Rand_Map_GAN/README.md

 # Rand_Map_GAN
-Learning GANs using Random Mappings
+This is a simple prototype of the idea of learning GANs using random mappings.
+This is a work in progress.